WHEN: Thursday 13 October 2022

 Each energy supplier also keeps a record of people who may need additional assistance with their energy supply – this is known as the Priority Services Register.
 Should you be over pension age, living with children under 5, or suffering from a disability or long-term health condition, you should let your supplier know.
 There is no charge for this service.

 If you need help with budgeting to pay fuel bills, please get in touch with us and one of our team of qualified debt advisers will be there to help you.

-The Financial Conduct Authority (FCA), the regulatory body of financial services firms, has told firms that they should offer help to people struggling with car finance due to coronavirus.
+In 2020, the Financial Conduct Authority (FCA), the regulatory body of financial services firms, told firms that they should offer help to people struggling with car finance due to coronavirus.
 If you were having difficulties meeting finance or leasing payments, up until 31 March 2021 you could ask for a payment break of up to 6 months in total without this affecting your credit rating (although lenders have other ways to tell).
-Although payments are on hold for these breaks, interest can still accrue and so when you set up repayments again in the future your instalments might increase.
+Although payments were on hold for these breaks, interest still accrued and so when you restarted your payments your instalments might have increased.

 New requests for this forbearance are no longer possible and so lenders have also been issued guidance in how they should work with borrowers who may still be experiencing financial difficulties following this help, or where their circumstances now mean they can’t afford repayments.

 Firms should work with you before future payments are missed when you are coming to the end of a payment break and consider short and long-term options.
 Firms should not alter Personal Contract Purchase (PCP) or Personal Contract Hire (PCH) agreements in a way that is unfair.
 For example, firms should not try to recalculate PCP balloon payments based on a temporary depreciation of car prices caused by the coronavirus situation Options should be tailored to an individual’s circumstances and can include: